Vacantes académicas

 Appendix 1.
 Application steps

-1. Interview with the Dean of the School of Engineering
+- Interview with faculty members of the School of Engineering

-5. Presentation (Lecture) (open to faculty members of the School of Engineering and graduated student)
+- Seminar (open to faculty members of the School of Engineering)

 These interviews and presentation are generally carried out within a week.